 Third, the process doesn’t improve.
 Boolean strings don’t learn.
 The search that produced 400 irrelevant results yesterday will produce 400 irrelevant results tomorrow unless the recruiter manually adjusts keywords.
 There’s no feedback loop, no pattern recognition, no way for the system to get smarter over time.

-The hidden cost isn't just recruiter hours - it's the candidates you never see.
+Hidden cost extends beyond recruiter hours - it’s the candidates you never see.
 Traditional matching only evaluates people who applied or who appear in keyword-based searches.
-It can't surface the passive candidates whose profiles describe relevant experience using different vocabulary.
+Passive candidates whose profiles describe relevant experience using different vocabulary never surface at all.
 With roughly 70% of the global workforce classified as passive talent (per LinkedIn Talent Trends), keyword-dependent matching misses the majority of the available talent pool by design.

-AI-powered candidate sourcing addresses this directly by searching for meaning rather than exact terms - expanding the effective talent pool without requiring more recruiter time.
+Searching for meaning rather than exact terms, AI-powered candidate sourcing expands the effective talent pool without requiring more recruiter time.

 How Is Matching Accuracy Measured?